hn374/Developer-Notes/React/RoadToRedux.md

 If lifting state doesn't solve the problem because the state is shared across an application, you should consider using Redux for it.

+## Connected Components Revisited

+Connect has two more optional arguments.

+`mergeProps()` basically gives you an intermediate layer to mix up state props and dispatch props before they reach the wrapped component.

+The fourth argument is called `options`.
+It is an object to configure the connect higher order component.